samyuh/feup-laig/TP1/README.md

 We added an extra primitive named HalfTorus to create better door.
 You can see the XML with this primitive [here](scenes/full-scene.xml).

 ### Strong points of our project
-- We have another primitive, one half torus.
+- We have another primitive, one half torus
 - Code Documentation
 - We made an effort to make modular code.
-We tried to divide the code in separate functions to make it more readable.
+We tried to divide the code in separate functions to make it more readable
 - We followed the week plan strictly

 ### Scene